nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 ### Saving the data

-InternBuddy data is saved in the hard disk automatically after any command that changes the data.
+`InternBuddy` data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-InternBuddy data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
-Advanced users are welcome to update data directly by editing that data file.
+`InternBuddy` data is saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
+Advanced users are welcome to update data directly by editing that data file as a even faster way to interact with your AddressBook.

 <box type="warning" seamless>

 **Warning:**
 If your changes to the data file makes its format invalid, InternBuddy will discard all data and start with an empty data file at the next run.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to create a backup of the file before editing it.<br>
 Furthermore, certain edits can cause InternBuddy to behave in unexpected ways (e.g., if a value entered is outside the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </box>